OfficeDev/Microsoft-Teams-Samples/samples/bot-groupchat-messages/nodejs/README.md

     npm start
     ```
 - **Manually update the manifest.json**
-    - Edit the `manifest.json` contained in the  `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.1 and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - Edit the `manifest.json` contained in the  `/appPackage` folder to and fill in MicrosoftAppId (that was created in step 1 and it is the same value of MicrosoftAppId as in `.env` file) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario it may occur multiple times in the `manifest.json`)
-    - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
+    - Zip up the contents of the `/appPackage` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")

     > IMPORTANT: The manifest file in this app adds "token.botframework.com" to the list of `validDomains`.
 This must be included in any bot that uses the Bot Framework OAuth flow.